Antal Dorati, The Conductor Who Revived the Dallas Symphony Orchestra — 1945-1949

 The news this week that the Dallas Symphony Orchestra’s musical director, Jaap van Zweden, was leaving town to pursue a glitzier gig was seen as an inevitable move to many of his disappointed fans.
 The DSO has been something of a springboard for conductors working their way up the conductor career ladder.
 Another celebrated conductor who spent a few years in Big D before rising to the heights of international acclaim was Hungarian-born Antal Dorati (1906-1988).

 Dallas had classical music concerts in the 19th century, but the roots of what we now know as the Dallas Symphony Orchestra reach back to about 1900, under the direction of Hans Kreissig, who had settled in Dallas in 1887.

 The Dallas Symphony Orchestra was “temporarily dissolved” for the duration.
 After the war had ended, Dallas’ music-lovers (and musicians) were clamoring for the return of the DSO.
-A search began for a conductor who was not only a superior music director but who would be able to build an orchestra from scratch; they found that man in 39-year-old Antal Dorati, a former student of Zoltan Kodaly and Bela Bartok who had made a name for himself as a music director for ballet companies such as the Ballet Russe de Monte Carlo and the Ballet Theater — his DSO appointment was announced in Oct., 1945.
+A search began for a conductor who was not only a superior music director but who would be able to build an orchestra from scratch; they found that man in 39-year-old Antal Dorati, a former student of Zoltan Kodaly and Bela Bartok who had made a name for himself as a music director for ballet companies such as the Ballet Russe de Monte Carlo and the Ballet Theater — his DSO appointment was announced in the fall of 1945.